The Belben Library is a key feature of Cliff College, supporting students and staff and resourcing our wider College

 - biblical studies

 - children, youth and family ministry

 - pentecostal and charismatic studies

 - Wesleyan theology and spirituality

 Mondays and Tuesdays: 9:00-17:00

-Please note that the library is currently closed to external readers and visitors due to the ongoing need for social distancing.
-Non-residential students needing to use the library can book a slot to access the library safely - please contact the librarian for more information.
+Non-residential students and external readers needing to use the library can book a slot to access the library safely - please contact the librarian for more information.